- May 5, 2015

 "Egg Returns Home" is a physics-based puzzle game where players help Egg, a round creature, reunite with his family.
 Players manipulate the environment to guide Egg through levels filled with obstacles and challenges.
 The game features simple controls, challenging puzzles, and charming visuals for a relaxing and entertaining experience.

-- The minimalist art style and classical music create a quirky atmosphere that some players find enjoyable.
+- The minimalist art style and classical music create a charming atmosphere that complements the gameplay.

-- The controls are frustrating and often feel unresponsive, leading to a reliance on luck rather than skill.
+- The controls are clunky and unresponsive, leading to a frustrating gameplay experience where success often feels based on luck rather than skill.

 - The game is short, with many players completing it in under two hours, which may not justify its price for some.

-- The story is weak and lacks depth, making it feel more like a series of levels than a cohesive experience.
+- The story is weak and lacks depth, leaving players wanting more narrative engagement.

 music

-“The music is absolutely perfect for this game, and I can't even explain why; it doesn't make sense, it just is.”
+“The music is absolutely perfect for this game, and I can't even explain why; it just is.”

 “I think the music is very fitting to the game as a whole; it gives the game a very quirky, yet sophisticated feel to it.”

-“Lack of a soundtrack, so they took some low-quality Mozart free-of-copyright tracks that can be found in more games.”
+“Lack of a soundtrack, so they took some low-quality Mozart free-of-copyright tracks that can be found in other games.”